 This course provides the opportunity to learn and practice the basic components of exercise testing during a variety of exercise conditions.
 Emphasis is placed on understanding fitness assessments, choosing appropriate tests, and prescribing safe and effective exercise.
-Meets for 2 lecture hours and 2.2 laboratory hours per week.
-Prerequisite: SFL 371, or SFL 260 or permission of the Dean of the School of Liberal Arts and Sciences.
-Offered in the fall semester.
+Lecture and laboratory meet separately each week.
+Prerequisite: SFL 371, or SFL 260 or permission of the Dean of the School of Liberal Arts.
+Offered every fall semester.